 - Best Nightlife – Downtown Charlotte Amalie Bars & Restaurants

-- Best All-Around Accommodation – Marriott Frenchman’s Cove
+- Place to stay – Marriott Frenchman’s Cove

 1. Visit Magens Bay Beach